somework/offset-page/README.md

 }

 // Get count of items that were actually fetched and yielded
-$fetchedCount = $result->getTotalCount(); // Returns count of items yielded by the result
+$fetchedCount = $result->getFetchedCount(); // Returns count of items yielded by the result
 ```

 ### Canonical adapter behavior

 - `offset`, `limit`, and `nowCount` must be non-negative.
 Negative values throw `InvalidArgumentException`.
 - `limit=0` is treated as a no-op **only** when `offset=0` and `nowCount=0`; otherwise it is rejected.
+This prevents
-This prevents accidental “fetch everything” or logic recursion loops.
+  accidental “fetch everything” or logic recursion loops.
-- The adapter stops iterating once it has yielded `limit` items (for `limit>0`), when the wrapped logic reports a non-positive page size, or when the source returns no items.
-This guards against infinite loops from odd logic mappings.
+- The adapter stops iterating once it has yielded `limit` items (for `limit>0`), when the wrapped logic reports a
+  non-positive page size, or when the source returns no items.
+This guards against infinite loops from odd logic
+  mappings.
-- Offset smaller than limit is passed through to `somework/offset-page-logic` which may request smaller pages first; the adapter will keep iterating until the requested `limit` is satisfied or the source ends.
+- Offset smaller than limit is passed through to `somework/offset-page-logic` which may request smaller pages first; the
+  adapter will keep iterating until the requested `limit` is satisfied or the source ends.
-- Offset greater than limit and not divisible by it is mapped via the logic library’s divisor search (e.g. `offset=47`, `limit=22` → page `48`, size `1`); the adapter caps the total items at the requested `limit` but preserves the logic mapping.
+- Offset greater than limit and not divisible by it is mapped via the logic library’s divisor search (e.g. `offset=47`,
+  `limit=22` → page `48`, size `1`); the adapter caps the total items at the requested `limit` but preserves the logic
+  mapping.

 Example mapping: